oglinuk/linue/README.md

 Linue web pages
 ----------------

-* Home - Main page of linue that contains Roger's diffusion of innovation curve and the link to the competition form
+* <b>Home</b> - Main page of linue that contains Roger's diffusion of innovation curve and the link to the competition form

-* Blog - Page to contain the blogs I write during the creation of linue for my WEB601 class
+* <b>Blog</b> - Page to contain the blogs I write during the creation of linue for my WEB601 class

-* Projects - A page of projects for beginners, intermediate, and advanced Python programmers
+* <b>Projects</b> - A page of projects for beginners, intermediate, and advanced Python programmers

-* PFN (Playground For Nerds) - Built-in Python compiler for users to execute Python code snippets in and see the result
+* <b>PFN (Playground For Nerds)</b> - Built-in Python compiler for users to execute Python code snippets in and see the result

-* Setup - Page containing distributions of Python environments, and text-editors / IDE's
+* <b>Setup</b> - Page containing distributions of Python environments, and text-editors / IDE's

-* Login - Login page for existing members
+* <b>Login</b> - Login page for existing members

-* Sign-up - Sign-up page for new members
+* <b>Sign-up</b> - Sign-up page for new members

-* RNG - An easter-egg of sorts, serves a random page when /rng is entered into the URL
+* <b>RNG</b> - An easter-egg of sorts, serves a random page when /rng is entered into the URL